perkarlsson/CE/log.md

 - 36 - Updating Permissions on the Server
 - 37 - Locking Down DeleteItem Permissions
 - 38 - Creating our cart in React
-- 39 - Apollo Local State Queries and Mutations (pending)
+- 39 - Apollo Local State Queries and Mutations

   [Log Index]